Castillo leads Orioles past Blue Jays 7-5

-Welington Castillo hit a go-ahead home run for the second consecutive game to lead the Baltimore Orioles past the Toronto Blue Jays 7-5 on Saturday night at sold out Camden Yards.
+Castillo hit a go-ahead home run for the second consecutive game to lead the Baltimore Orioles past the Toronto Blue Jays 7-5 on Saturday night.

 The Orioles improved to 15-3 at home — the best mark in the majors — and can complete a three-game sweep Sunday.
-Baltimore took over first place in the American League East by a half-game over the New York Yankees, who lost to Tampa Bay earlier Saturday.
+Baltimore took over first place in the American League East by a half-game over the New York Yankees.

+"This is a team, honestly, that we never felt when we're losing the game, we're going to give up," Castillo said.
+"This is a team that can turn a (game) around really quick.
+Anybody on the team can do little stuff that can put us back in the game."

 Jose Bautista had given Toronto a 5-4 lead with a three-run homer off winning pitcher Mychal Givens (5-0) in the seventh.
 Baltimore responded in the bottom half when Chris Davis and Mark Trumbo hit one-out singles.
 Castillo followed with the biggest blow when he hit an 0-2 pitch from Danny Barnes (0-2) over the fence in left.

+"It was a fastball that leaked back over the plate into his happy zone," Blue Jays catcher Russell Martin said.
+"He is a good belt high fastball hitter and he didn't miss it once again.
+Those (his home runs) stung a bit."

+Blue Jays manager John Gibbons declined to speak to the media after the game.

 On Friday night, Castillo hit a two-run homer in the 10th inning to give Baltimore a 5-3 win.
-Since coming off the 10-day DL on May 16 from right shoulder tendinitis, Castillo is 10 for 18 (.556) with three homers and 10 RBIs.
+Since coming off the 10-day DL on May 16, Castillo is 10 for 18 (.556) with three homers and 10 RBIs.

 Darren O'Day pitched a perfect eighth, setting up Brad Brach to pick up his ninth save for Baltimore.

-Manny Machado got his team-leading 10th homer and gave the Orioles a 2-1 lead with a solo shot in the third off Mike Bolsinger, who was making his third start since being recalled from Triple-A Buffalo on May 9.
-Trumbo increased the margin to 4-1 with a two-run home run in the fifth, his sixth of the season.
-Trumbo went 3 for 4 and also had an RBI single in the first.
+Manny Machado gave the Orioles a 2-1 lead with a solo shot in the third off Mike Bolsinger.
+Trumbo increased the margin to 4-1 with a two-run homer in the fifth, his sixth of the season.

+"He grinds every at-bat," Orioles manager Buck Showalter said about Trumbo.
+"I've seen him have three hits and a couple home runs, and not have a good at-bat and it's like he hasn't gotten a hit in his whole life."

+"Obviously I gave up a lot of hits, but that's one of those things," Gausman said.
+"I always kind of base my outing on how hard the balls are that got hit off me.
+I feel like they didn't hit the ball too hard, especially early in the game.
+My defense came up huge."

-Kevin Pillar returned after serving a two-game suspension for yelling an anti-gay slur at Braves pitcher Jason Motte and had two hits.
+Kevin Pillar returned after serving a two-game suspension for yelling an anti-gay slur at Braves pitcher Jason Motte and had two hits for the Blue Jays.

 TRAINER'S ROOM

-Blue Jays: RHP Aaron Sanchez (right middle finger laceration) was placed on the 10-day DL for the third time this season. .
-C Russell Martin (left shoulder irritation) was activated from the DL. .
+Blue Jays: RHP Aaron Sanchez (right middle finger laceration) was placed on the 10-day DL for the third time this season. ...
+Martin (left shoulder irritation) was activated from the DL. .
 RHP Cesar Valdez was recalled from Triple-A Buffalo.
 OF Dwight Smith was sent down to the Bisons and C Mike Ohlman was designated for assignment.

 Orioles: OF Seth Smith was back in the leadoff spot after being held out the previous game.
 Smith fouled a ball of his left cheek Thursday in Detroit.